EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 To convert the video to a slower framerate:

-` ffmpeg -i sourcefile.avi -r 8 fileout.mp4`
+`ffmpeg -i sourcefile.avi -r 8 fileout.mp4`

-(for the Darkflow tool, the default output is in AVI format, but ffmpeg allows us to convert it to MP4, you can also keep it in AVI if you want)
+For the Darkflow tool, the default output is in AVI format, but ffmpeg allows us to convert it to MP4 if you want.

 #### ImageAI

-[ImageAI](https://github.com/OlafenwaMoses/ImageAI) is a Python-​based computer vision library which utilizes the use of Tensorflow, Keras, Matplotlib and several other dependencies which are commonly used for machine learning.
+[ImageAI](https://github.com/OlafenwaMoses/ImageAI) is a Python-​based computer vision library which utilizes the use of TensorFlow, Keras, Matplotlib and several other dependencies which are commonly used for machine learning.
 In terms of usage, it is similar to darkflow.

 ### Conclusion

-The advancement of the field of AI contributes a lot of useful automation to life.
+The advancement of AI field contributes a lot of useful automation to life.
 It can range from helping detect tumors, helping search and rescue missions, reducing keystrokes with keyword predictions, to spam filtering.
 AI also accelerates the field of image processing and pattern recognition.

 A lot of the hard work of smart people and scholars have produced many smart solutions to make people live a better life with the use of AI.
 As I have shown, some of these tools could achieve better detection given a good amount of samples to be trained on and the correct size of picture to be detected.

-The tools above will work as-is (but may need some tweaking/editing if you want to customize it, for example, some of the code works with their own demos, so you may need to pass an argument such as `sys.argv[]` inside the Python code if you want to process your own video).
+The tools above will work as-is, but may need some tweaking/​editing if you want to customize it.
+For example, some of the code works with their own demos, so you may need to pass an argument such as `sys.argv[]` inside the Python code if you want to process your own video.